The Johnson Center Residence in Philanthropy Program

 With Gratitude to Our Supporters

-The Johnson Center is deeply grateful to the Frey Foundation, the Wege Foundation, the Kate and Richard Wolters Foundation, Dorothy A. Johnson, and Grand Valley State University for their generous support of the Distinguished Scholar in Residence program.
+The Johnson Center is deeply grateful to the Frey Foundation, the Wege Foundation, the Kate and Richard Wolters Foundation, the Grand Rapids Community Foundation, Dorothy A. Johnson, and Grand Valley State University for their generous support of the Distinguished Scholar in Residence program.